swankdave/SwerveDrive/README.md

 ```

 #########################################################################################################
-Following comments in this Readme.md file are made by the Globetrotters Robotics coding team
+Following comments in this Readme.md file are made by the Globetrotters Robotics coding team.
 ######################################################################################################